openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 This design proposes the following key changes:

-(a) Control Plane components can handle the older versions of
-    data plane components.
+1. Control Plane components can handle the older versions of data plane components.
 This design enforces that the control plane component that manage a resource has to take care of
     either: